Services

 For information about autism and ADHD assessments visit glosfamilies directory

-For a child or young person who is registered with a GP practice in Gloucestershire referrals for autism assessments for children aged 0-18 years and ADHD assessments for children aged 11-18 years are made through Gloucestershire’s Social Communication and Autism Assessment Service (SCAAS) and Child and Adolescent Mental Health Services (CAMHS) Neurodiversity Team.
+For a child or young person registered with a GP practice in Gloucestershire, referrals for autism assessments for children aged 0-18 years and ADHD assessments for children aged 11-18 years are made through:

-SCAAS and CAMHS Neurodiversity Team can accept referrals from any health or education professional who knows the child well, however they are unable to accept referrals from parents, carers or self-referrals.
+CAAAS and CAMHS Neurodiversity Team can accept referrals from any health or education professional who knows the child well, however we are unable to accept referrals from parents, carers or self-referrals.

 Referrals for ADHD Assessments for children aged 6-11 years old should be made to the Community Paediatricians within Gloucestershire Hospitals NHS Foundation Trust.
 These referrals will need to be made via the child’s GP with supporting information.